wencov/flight/README.md

 **Stretch Goals:**
 - Using both DirectQuery and Import data sources to build a composite dimensional model
+  - DirectQuery is useful in [several senarios](https://docs.microsoft.com/en-us/power-bi/desktop-directquery-about#when-is-directquery-useful).
+The most common use cases are near real-time reporting or handling very large data.
-  - As csv file is not a [supported data source](https://docs.microsoft.com/en-us/power-bi/power-bi-data-sources) by DirectQuery, composite model is not implemented in this iteration.
-Import is also the recommended storage mode in this use case, as DirectQuery relies on high performance data source
+  - As csv file is not a [supported data source](https://docs.microsoft.com/en-us/power-bi/power-bi-data-sources) by DirectQuery, composite model is not implemented in this iteration without introducing additional data source.
+  - Import mode is also the recommended storage mode in this use case, as DirectQuery relies on high performance data source which is usually provisioned on a server such as SQL Server Analysis Services or Azure Analysis Services.

 - Use of aggregates/aggregation tables to support visual performance;
-  - Flight volume by airport is aggregated on `origin` and `destination` tables in order to define and visualize major airports
+  - Flight volume by airport is aggregated on `origin` and `destination` tables in order to define, visualize and slice by major airports.
+  - [Aggregation table](https://docs.microsoft.com/en-us/power-bi/desktop-aggregations) is mostly used in DirectQuery/Composite models.
+It optimizes performance by directing queries to smaller aggregation tables.
+However, in this implementation, the performance is already quite satisfactory thanks to various performance best practices as well as the in-memory columnar database (VertiPaq).
+In addition, `Detail Table` for aggregations must use DirectQuery storage mode.
+Aggregations over import table is not yet supported.
+  - When using aggregations that combine DirectQuery, Import, and/or Dual storage modes, keeping the in-memory cache in sync with the source data also needs to be carefully evaluated as any mismatching issue is not attempted by the query engine.

 - Setup for Row Level Security in PBI
   - [Row-level security (RLS)](https://docs.microsoft.com/en-us/power-bi/service-admin-rls) is implemented.
 A role called `Delta` is created to view only `DL` coded flights (Delta Air Lines)